 Day 2: Mid-Course Review, Exam 1

-Use the list of key terms (Word) to guide your review of your notes and course materials in preparation for your exam.
+Use the list of key terms (Word) and Summary Slides (PPT) to guide your review of your notes and course materials in preparation for your exam.

 Mid-Course Exam 1

 Exam 1 questions and answer key are available upon request.
 Contact Kevin Jones, University of Florida, at email@example.com.

 Read: Concrete Breaking Activity (Word)

 Preparations before class: Building the Impact Testing Machine

 Students are required to turn in a short report (1 page) by the end of Day 3 which discusses what they used to make each bar, their observations from the breaking process, the height of the sledge hammer before and after it strikes the bar and the calculated energy absorbed as well as any conclusions on their reinforced sample.